vchavali/svadhyayam.github.io/tattvacintamani.md

 ## Notes

-"though appearing in first order cognition": why does the non-constitutivist think that truth *is* apparent in the first order mental state but not in the introspecting state?
+"though appearing in first order cognition": why does the nonconstitutivist think that truth *is* apparent in the first order mental state but not in the introspecting state?

 ## Translation